Hurricane Erick: Preparations

 On June 17, the government of Mexico issued hurricane warnings for parts of the coastal areas of Oaxaca and Guerrero, along with hurricane watches and tropical storm warnings.
-Across the region, 2,000 shelters were opened for Erick.
+Across the region, more than 2,000 shelters were opened for Erick.
 Over 18,000 first responders were deployed across Guerrero and Oaxaca.

 As the storm rapidly intensified, residents were urged to stock up on food, water, and gasoline.
-In Guerrero, 582 shelters were opened on the same day.
-Classes for all grades in the state were cancelled on June 18 and 19.
+Classes for all grades in forty-three municipalities were cancelled on June 18 and 19.
+Some classes in the lowlands of Chiapas were suspended for Erick.
 Beaches in Acapulco were closed, and Acapulco's port administration ordered that no one remain in their boats during the storm.
 Police patrolled the beaches to warn of Erick.
+Authorities recommended residents to go to shelters.
 All flights out of Acapulco International Airport were cancelled for June 19.
-Some classes in the lowlands of Chiapas were suspended for Erick.
-Thirty-five municipalities of Oaxaca were ordered to open shelters.
-Classes were closed in forty-three municipalities.
 Flights were cancelled to Bahías de Huatulco International Airport.
+Emergency warnings were issued from Puerto Ángel to Acapulco, with authorities advising tourists to reconsider their plans.
 The Mexican Navy mobilized 6,418 personnel to manage evacuations in Oaxaca.
 The Navy also activated a preventive plan for Colima, Tabasco, and Campeche.